Information causality as a tool for bounding the set of quantum correlations: Derivation of the information causality statement in the case of noisy communication channel

 \subsection{Modified IC statement for correlated inputs}

-We can easily modify the above derivation to accommodate for the case of correlated input dits $\{a_i\}_i$.
+We can easily modify the above derivation to accommodate for the case of correlated input dits $\{a_i\}_{i=0}^{n-1}$.
 If we again consider Eq.~\eqref{eq:ic_der_1} for the case of two dits, we have,

 where we essentially stopped at the first derivation step in Eq.~\eqref{eq:ic_der_1} and applied data processing to $\mathrm{B}$.
-Since we can use the same upper bound on $ I(a_0, a_{1};x',\mathrm{B})$ we obtain the IC statement for tow correlated dits,
+Since we can use the same upper bound on $I(a_0, a_{1};x',\mathrm{B})$, we obtain an IC statement for two correlated dits,

 One can notice that Eq.~\eqref{eq:cor_ic_app1} is not symmetric with respect to the input dits $a_0,a_1$.
 However, it is evident that one can also obtain a similar condition for the reverse order of conditioning.
-It is also clear how to obtain a generalization of Eq.~\eqref{eq:cor_ic_app1} for higher number $n$ of input dits of Alice, where we have freedom of choosing a sequence in which the conditioning on $\{a_i\}_i$ occurs.
+It is also clear how to obtain a generalization of Eq.~\eqref{eq:cor_ic_app1} for higher number $n>2$ of input dits of Alice, where we have freedom of choosing a sequence in which the conditioning on $\{a_i\}_{i=0}^{n-1}$ occurs.